A construction of free digroup: Free digroup

 \section{Free digroup}

-In this section, we first introduce the notation of a free digroup, and then provide a disemigroup presentation for it.
-We will apply Lemma \ref{tndsg} to obtain normal forms of elements of a free digroup which gives a construction of a free digroup.
+In this section, we first introduce the notion of a free digroup, and then provide a disemigroup presentation for it.
+We will apply Lemma \ref{tndsg} to obtain the set of normal forms of elements of a free digroup which gives a construction of the free digroup.

 Loday \cite{Lo99} used the term ``dimonoid" to refer to what we have called a disemigroup.
 We have made a slight change in the terminology to be more consistent with standard usage in semigroup theory.
 Let $(D,\vdash,\dashv)$ be a disemigroup.
 An element $e$ in $D$ is called a \emph{bar-unit} if it satisfies $e\vdash a = a\dashv e = a$ for all $a\in D$.
-The following lemma follows from the definition of digroup.
+The following lemma shows that Definition \ref{eq00} is equivalent to the Kinyon's Definition (\cite{Kinyon04}, Definition 4.1).

 \begin{lemm} Let $G$ be a disemigroup with a bar-unit $e$.
 Then $(G,e)$ is a digroup with the unit $e$ if